Directory

 • 2023 PhD Polar Studies

-I am a journalist and writer from Los Angeles.
-My work explores the relationship between my generation’s environmental and technological inheritances.
-As an undergraduate at Princeton, I used breaks to embed with scientists in Alaska, visiting the largest glacier in the American Arctic, living off-grid in winter to research permafrost, and walking and packrafting across the Brooks Range to study the boreal forest’s poleward migration.
-After graduating in 2020, I received a Luce Scholarship to study the climate crisis in Nepal, but after the pandemic derailed my plans there, I instead reported on the economic and health impacts of COVID-19.
-My writing has appeared in the LA Times, National Geographic, Smithsonian, Scientific American, Literary Hub, Washington Post, and other publications.
-I am now writing a narrative nonfiction book — equal parts adventure, science, cultural criticism, and nature writing — that recounts my journeys into the Alaskan wilderness to study climate change and shed light on digitally induced blindspots in my generation’s environmental consciousness.
-As a PhD candidate in Polar Studies at Cambridge, I plan to continue exploring these questions under the mentorship of Professor Michael Bravo.
-In my free time, I run trails, surf, and volunteer as an ocean therapist.
+Ben is a journalist and writer from Los Angeles.
+As an undergraduate at Princeton, he used breaks to shadow scientists in Alaska, visiting the largest glaciers in the American Arctic, living off-grid in winter to research permafrost, and walking and packrafting across the Brooks Range to study the boreal forest’s poleward migration.
+His forthcoming nonfiction account, North to the Future (Grand Central, July 2025), recounts a scientific, philosophical, and attentional journey to understand how one of the fastest-warming corners of the planet is changing.
+His writing has also appeared in the LA Times, National Geographic, Smithsonian, Scientific American, Literary Hub, Washington Post, and other publications.
+As a PhD candidate in Polar Studies at Cambridge, he plans to research environmental perception under the mentorship of Professor Michael Bravo.
+In spare time, he runs trails, surfs, and volunteers as an ocean therapist.

 Previous Education